From Past To Path: Masked History Learning for Next-Item Prediction in Generative Recommendation: Experiment

-\textbf{Overall Performance.} Table~\ref{tab:all_models_transposed} presents the results across three Amazon product categories.
+\textbf{Overall Performance.} In all experiments, we performed three runs with different random seeds and report the average results to account for variability.
+Table~\ref{tab:all_models_transposed} presents the results across three Amazon product categories.
 We can find that MHL consistently achieves state-of-the-art performance.
 In addition, the results confirm that semantic ID-based models outperform traditional item ID-based approaches, with MHL leading all baselines, including strong competitors like TIGER and HSTU.
 The performance improvements are substantial.
-For example, MHL achieves a 27.1\% improvement over TIGER in the NDCG@5 score for \textit{Sports and Outdoors}.
+For example, MHL achieves a 37.6\% improvement over TIGER in the NDCG@5 score for \textit{Sports and Outdoors}.
 This validates our claim: understanding why a user path is formed is crucial for predicting what comes next.
 MHL's superior performance demonstrates three key benefits.
 First, by reconstructing masked historical items, the model learns logical dependencies between items rather than co-occurrence patterns.
 Second, the entropy-guided masking forces the model to focus on the most informative and challenging positions in user history, precisely where latent intent is obscured.
 Third, the curriculum learning bridges the gap between history understanding and future prediction, ensuring a smooth transition from learning ``why this path matters" to predicting ``what comes next".
 These targeted learning mechanisms enable MHL to consistently outperform baselines.
 The framework's effectiveness is particularly evident on the complex dataset like \textit{Sports and Outdoors}, where logical item relationships are more nuanced and user intent is harder to infer.